MinliHe/Calendar-Scheduling-App/README.md

+# calendar-Scheduling-App
+Scheduling meetings with others is difficult, and the Calendar Scheduling Application is meant to assist people who have many others who want to meet with them.
+By providing a space to put their availability and allowing visitors to make an appointment from selecting from the available times, this makes appointments easier to make and more organized.

 ## Getting Started

 The computer should have Python version 3.6 as well as pip installed to setup a localhost web server to serve for the development of the project.